 How to use:

-1 teaspoon of Dandelion Root Roasted to one cup of boiling water.
-Simmer for 15 minutes, strain and drink up to three cups a day.
+1 teaspoon of Dandelion Leaf to one cup of boiling water.
+Steep for 15 minutes, strain and drink up to three cups a day.

 Cautions & contraindications: